Users Guide to Hipot Testing

 Accurate high-current source

-Programmable test currents and test times
+Programmable test currents and durations

-Plug adaptor accessory to speed testing
+Plug adaptor accessory to enhance testing speed

 Conclusion